 Software evolution usually happens within the authoring organization.
 Even in most free/libre/open source software (FLOSS) projects, developers (and companies) organize themselves around the project, being responsible for the evolution of the project.
 However, FLOSS licenses allow to create your own branch of the project and make it evolve independently of main one; a fork is created.
 Although forking has not been seen positively by the FLOSS community, many forks can be found in the last twenty years.
-A fork has as a consequence the parallel development of the software engineering research community.
+A fork has as a consequence the parallel development of the same source code base and raises some questions that have not attracted yet much interest from the software engineering research community.
 In this extended abstract we want to point out the relevance of forking for the software industry, and enumerate some research questions that we think would be interesting to address.